mantidproject/mantid/docs/source/release/v6.4.0/Framework/Algorithms/New_features/33674_integrate_ellipsoid_wrapper.rst

-- reintroduced :ref:`algm-IntegrateEllipsoids` from release v6.0.0 as v1, marked the latest as v2, and created a wrapper that automatically switches between them as a v3
+- reintroduced :ref:`algm-IntegrateEllipsoids-v1` from release v6.0.0 as v1, marked the latest :ref:`algm-IntegrateEllipsoids-v2` as v2, and created a wrapper that automatically switches between them as a :ref:`algm-IntegrateEllipsoids-v3`